 In Europe, road transportation remains one of the most dominant logistics modes with vast volumes of transport streams.

 Obviously, all software providers would show the results by using the best cases of software implementation.
-However, it is far from the truth that every business would experience the same results.
+However, it is far from the truth that every business would experience the same results by utilizing logistic tracking software.
 By the end of the day, each company is individual with its own model, processes, workflows, standards, goods, informational systems, and metrics by which they benchmark the performance.
 These are the factors impacting the benefits of software integration.
-We believe that the best results could be achieved only with custom logistics software development.
+We believe that the best results could be achieved only with custom logistics software development with the help of the logistic software market.
 If a business goes with a prepackaged solution, it nearly always puts itself in a position where there are not enough features, or it provides too many unnecessary ones.
 When it comes to business, generalizations will cost you money.

-Let’s try to understand the reasons and find some factual background allowing us to determine whether we should choose our own path or stick to prepackaged alternatives.
+Let’s try to understand the reasons and find some factual background allowing us to determine whether we should choose our own path or stick to prepackaged alternatives offered by the software market for transportation.

 The total length of the global road network is more than 14 million miles.
 One-third of the roads are located in North America, one-fourth - in Western Europe.
 Although these areas are the densest in terms of the road space per square foot, they are the most flexible for transportation.
 Factually, these networks allow freight delivery to any point on the map, as long as there’s road infrastructure.
 In addition, road transportation could be easily (speaking in logistics terms) combined with other types of transportation, and, although it’s more expensive than rail transportation, it is also faster and nearly irresistible to the climate conditions.
 Road transportation is excellent for container and oversized load transportation.